rekahsoft/blog-rekahsoft-ca/README.md

 This will share the cabal sandbox which we used to build and install our fixed version of webdriver, with this project.
 Now the test-suite can be run once its dependencies are installed (see [Running Tests](#running-tests)).

+## Road Map <a name="road-map"></a>

+There are still a few remaining rough edges to be fixed up.
+The ones I'm aware of are listed below, if you find an issue please report it to me via email so I can make this site better.

+* Include source files using some special syntax to avoid having to copy-paste source code into articles.
+An example of what this could look like:

+    \`\`\` {.haskell .lineNumber include="files/source/SomeFile.hs"}
+    \`\`\`

+* Have a proper draft system instead of copying articles to and from `drafts` and `posts`.
+* Use LocalStorage API to save previously visited articles so they can be viewed offline (and saves on bandwidth).
+Note, this is already somewhat handled by the browsers cache, but the cache can be unreliable and also can't be controlled from javascript so a better solution is to use LocalStorage as mentioned.
+* Make tag specific RSS feeds available via links (on individual tag pages and perhaps somewhere on the home page).
+* Re-enable simple nojs site as fallback when javascript is disabled by the client browser

 [Hakyll]: http://jaspervdj.be/hakyll/
 [Clay]: http://fvisser.nl/clay/